NipunAgarwal16/BigTransfer-BiT-based-Image-Classification-Model/README.md

 ## Expected results

-We verified that when using the BiT-HyperRule, the code in this repository reproduces the paper's results.
+I have verified that when using the BiT-HyperRule, the code in this repository reproduces the paper's results.

 ### CIFAR results (few-shot and full)